Skip to content

 Copy Editing Fellow

-Kami (he/they) is a Floridian writer, editor and artist based in Japan with a background in web development, digital accessibility, content development and cultural exchange work.
-They are currently completing a Ph.D. in Global Art Practice at Tokyo University of the Arts, where they researched the impact of external value systems and systems of power on creative output and integrity.
+Kami (they/he) is a Floridian writer, editor and artist based in Japan with a background in web development, digital accessibility, content development and cultural exchange work.
+They are currently a senior tech associate at Oil Change International and operations manager at fficient, an SEO and UX consulting firm.
+Kami completed a doctorate in global art practice at Tokyo University of the Arts in 2025, where they researched the impact of external value systems and systems of power on creative output and integrity.
 Kami is passionate about art, learning and movement and has too many hobbies to keep track of.
-Moving forward, they hope to establish a multidisciplinary creative practice that prioritizes community and creating opportunities for underrepresented individuals of all ages.
+Moving forward, they hope to establish a multidisciplinary creative practice that prioritizes community and creates opportunities for underrepresented individuals of all ages.

 Copy Editing Intern